ecurry15/azure-network-protocols/README.md

 <h2>High-Level Steps</h2>

-- Step 1 : Create 2 VMs, one with a windows 10 operating stystem and the other with a Linux Ubuntu operating system.
+- Step 1: Create 2 VMs, one with a Windows 10 operating system and the other with a Linux Ubuntu operating system.
-- Step 2 : Install Wireshark on VM #1, run it, and filter for ICMP traffic only.
+- Step 2: Install Wireshark on VM #1, run it, and filter for ICMP traffic only.
-- Step 3 : Retrieve VM #2's private IP address and ping it from VM#1's Command-Line.
+- Step 3: Retrieve VM #2's private IP address and ping it from VM#1's Command-Line.
-- Step 4 : Observe different types of traffic between VM#1 and VM#2 (SSH, DHCP, DNS, and RDP) using CMD and WireShark.
+- Step 4: Observe different types of traffic between VM#1 and VM#2 (SSH, DHCP, DNS, and RDP) using CMD and WireShark.

 <h2>Actions and Observations</h2>